Common topic

 Commercial carriers flying to New Zealand are subject to obligations under the Immigration Act 2009.
 Some of these obligations include:

-• to provide us with Advance Passenger Processing (APP) data for every person (passengers and crew) who intends to board a craft traveling to or from New Zealand before boarding
+• To provide to Immigration New Zealand Advance Passenger Processing (APP) and Passenger Name Record (PNR) data for every person (travellers and crew) who intends to board a craft traveling to or from New Zealand before boarding

 This prevents carriers from bringing people to New Zealand who may be excluded, considered ineligible to enter New Zealand or who may otherwise pose a threat to New Zealand.